rutSimanTov/github-portfolio-fetcher/README.md

-# GitHub Integration API
+# CV-Site

 ## Overview

-The **GitHub Integration API** is a web service designed to provide seamless integration with GitHub.
+The **CV-Site** is a web service designed to provide seamless integration with GitHub.
 It offers functionalities such as fetching a user's repository portfolio, searching repositories in a specific language, and caching results for performance improvement.
 Built using **ASP.NET Core** and **Octokit**, it allows you to interact with GitHub data efficiently.

 This API is structured with multiple services: